romeerez/orchid-orm/packages/docs/src/guide/current-status-and-limitations.md

 No helpful methods available for `PostGis`, full text search, trigram search.
 Need to use raw SQL pieces for this.

-When turning columns into a `Zod` schema, error messages of the columns are not customizable.

 Range database types, composite custom types aren't supported.

 There are some methods for searching in JSON columns, but just very basic, need more.